Skip to main content

 Noelle Sullivan is a medical and sociocultural anthropologist who has conducted ethnographic research on Tanzania’s health sector since 2005.
 Sullivan has served as core faculty for Northwestern’s Program of Global Health Studies since 2012.

-Global Health Courses Taught
+Global Health Courses Regularly Taught

-• Introduction to International Public Health
+• Introduction to Global Health (formerly Introduction to International Public Health)

 • Volunteerism and the Ethics of Help